 All faculty, staff, and students traveling abroad will need a valid passport.

-Note: Beginning November 1, 2016, customers applying for their U.S. passport or U.S visa or renewing their U.S. passport must remove glasses for their photo.
+Note: Customers applying for their U.S. passport or U.S visa or renewing their U.S. passport must remove glasses for their photo.

 A passport book is an essential item for travel, as it allows you to prove citizenship and enter and exit countries.